 Below are 5 tips for writing and sending the perfect rate increase email for your pet sitting and dog walking clients:

-1) Keep it short and simple when composing a rate increase email.
-Also, do not apologize about raising your rates.
 Here’s a sample of the rate increase email I sent out to my own pet sitting and dog walking clients year after year (and thousands of pet business owners have used this template so it’s a proven letter with very little ‘pushback’ from clients):

 Dear Wonderful Dog Walking Clients (or Pet Sitting Clients or your client’s name),